eclipse-sumo/sumo/docs/web/docs/Editing_Articles.md

 This documentation is written using Markdown syntax.
 Every page or "article" is a Markdown (.md) file located [here]({{Source}}docs/web/docs) in the official SUMO GitHub repository.
 The static html pages are then generated using [Mkdocs](https://www.mkdocs.org/).

+Feel free to contribute and improve the SUMO Documentation.
+All changes need to be via Pull requests.
+You can click on the "Edit on GitHub" button in the top right corner of every page, or just simply press the `e` key on your keyboard.

 !!! note
     Although HTML can be written within Markdown, please avoid using it and keep everything in native Markdown as much as possible.